 Tuesday, 10 November 2015

 Roger Moore's ghost haunts The Living Daylights.
 The most ubiquitous Bond actor mutated the series, changing it from a succession of doomsday thrillers into light-hearted romps full of knowing winks and outrageous action.
 007 was altered at a chemical level to better serve Moore's strengths and weaknesses.
 His charmless Bond was tidied away from the action, infrequently called upon to deliver his patented Simon Templar sneer in tension shattering close-up.

-Dalton is so good he manages to spin the same dreadful old quips into frustrated, sardonic asides.
+Dalton is so good he manages to spin the same dreadful old quips into frustrated, sardonic, asides.
 He's got a great look too - roomy suits, eyes ringed by darkness, hair perfectly coiffed and sprayed, like a Paul Gulacy drawing of Dracula.
-Dalton's biggest obstacle to success is Glen.
+Dalton's biggest obstacle to success is Glen himself.
 Although a dab hand with action, the director finds himself a bit lost when called upon to arrange dramatic moments.
 Glen abandons Dalton to large, airy rooms, projecting to nothing.
-Crucial moments in which Bond browbeats Art Malik's Osama bin Laden stand-in are distorted in the edit too, Dalton's agitated bullet point speech left to die by dead air and terminally late cuts.
+Crucial moments in which Bond browbeats Art Malik's Osama bin Laden stand-in are distorted in the edit too.
+Dalton's agitated bullet point speech left to die by dead air and a few terminally late cuts.

 Monday, 9 November 2015